Indian Canadians: Media

+Punjabi-language media serves a large, politically and culturally active diaspora across BC, Ontario and Alberta.
+It informs newcomers, connects families to homeland news and culture, and often acts as a community advocate on local issues (services, elections, policing, immigration).
+Major platforms include television like Prime Asia TV (language-specific editions), local and national radio, many weekly/weekly-plus Punjabi newspapers and growing digital/social channels.

+Goan communities are connected by a number of city-based websites that inform the community of local activities such as dances, religious services, and village feasts, that serve to connect the community to its rural origins in Goa.

-Radio stations in the Greater Toronto Area with Indo Canadian content include CJSA-FM broadcasting on 101.3FM.
+Radio stations in the Greater Toronto Area with Indo-Canadian content include CJSA-FM broadcasting on 101.3FM.
 Another station is CINA broadcasting on AM 1650.

 Major newspapers include Canindia News in Toronto & Montreal, The Asian Star and The Punjabi Star in Vancouver.

 As of 2012, there are many Punjabi newspapers, most of which are published in Vancouver and Toronto.
 As of that year, 50 of them are weekly, two are daily, and others are monthly.

 By 2012, partly due to coverage of Air India Flight 182, coverage of Punjabi issues in The Globe and Mail, the Vancouver Sun, and other mainstream Canadian newspapers had increased.

+In popular media and other sectors, several Indian Canadian personalities have made their mark in recent years, including Lilly Singh, Deepa Mehta, Russell Peters, Jus Reign, Arshdeep Bains, Manny Malhotra, Lisa Ray, Shaun Majumder, Rupi Kaur, Jonita Gandhi, and Jujhar Khaira.